 How will this impact my individual taxes?

 The estimated increase on a homeowners total tax bill is 3%.
 Any homeowner can estimate the individual impact of the referendum by multiplying just the 2016 Maine Township High School District 207 taxes paid on their 2016 tax bill by 12.96%.
 More information is available.

-At what interest rate will the money be borrowed at?
+At what interest rate would the money be borrowed at?

 District 207 has a Aaa Bond rating (Moody’s Investors Service).
-This is the highest rating available, which will allow the district to secure the lowest interest rate when the bonds are sold.
-There is no way to estimate the rate at this time.
+This is the highest rating available, which would allow the district to secure the lowest interest rate if bonds are sold.
+There is no way to estimate the exact rate at this time.

 Will this tax increase affect the elderly citizens that benefit from a property tax freeze?

 The Senior Citizen Assessment Freeze holds the assessment of the property.
 The District is requesting additional funds, which means an increase in all taxes.

 With the feds raising the interest rates, do you foresee any issues or any added costs to the bonds you are proposing?